-In details, multitasking habit stresses the brain out, resulting in peaks of cortisol (aka stress hormone).
-At this point, amygdala (playing a key role in the processing of emotions) floods the brain with aggression, fear and anxiety.
+In detail, multitasking habit stresses the brain out, resulting in peaks of cortisol (aka the stress hormone).
+At this point, amygdala (playing a key role in the processing of emotions) floods the brain with aggression, fear, and anxiety.
 And the part of the brain in charge of decision making and moderating social behavior gets smaller.
 The mind can no longer think clearly.
 That’s why Jeff Sutherland said “multitasking is wasteful.
 Don’t do it!”.

 Workshops provided by Axon Active like Personal Agility Workshop equip course trainees with practical knowledge and hands-on skills that keep them agile and effective in the face of changeable work contexts.

 Because of these reasons, Axon Active encourages our software engineers and all staff members to practice single-tasking in order to avoid burnout and achieve more for the growth of our own and our long-term clients.

 Multitasking takes its toll on work performance